thorleifjacobsen/no.tjweb.opengarage/README.md

  - Increment probing time if device is no longer available to save on network requests

 ## Changelog
+- 1.1.3
+    - Added so the setting for close time actually is useful, if door state is not read changed within this time it will revert door open with an error.
 - 1.1.2
     - Lowered minimum poll rate, your choice if ur network is good enough.
     - Fixed: Bug where it would announce closed, open and closed.